 The Coming Race: Logline

 While exploring a deep mineshaft, a traveller accidentally finds his way into a subterranean city inhabited by an ancient civilisation.
-Realising the threat that this advanced race poses to humanity he tries to escape and warn the human race of the danger.
+Realising the threat that this advanced race poses to humanity, he tries to escape and warn the world of the danger.

 The Coming Race: Plot Summary

 It’s 1871.
 The unnamed narrator, a young American man, and his engineer friend go exploring in some caves they discovered at the bottom of a mine shaft.
-After a rope breaks, they’re attacked by a giant lizard which kills the engineer.
+The rope breaks, killing the engineer and trapping the narrator, who is menaced by a giant lizard and flees in panic.

-Trapped, the narrator stumbles his way through the cave system until he discovers a city occupied by humanoids.
+The narrator stumbles his way through the cave system until he discovers a city occupied by humanoids.
 Luckily, the first people he meets, who call themselves ‘Vril-ya’, are curious rather than aggressive towards him.
-He though is overcome by panic, and in self-defence the Vril-ya knock him out.
+Panic overcomes the narrator, and in self-defence, the Vril-ya knock him out.

 The Vril-ya explain their society has no real laws, as the individual possession of Vril makes enforcement impossible.
-Instead they have mutually agreed guidelines and conventions.
+Instead, they have mutually agreed guidelines and conventions.
 There are no politics and a chief magistrate resolves the few disputes.
-The Vril-ya consist of two sexes.
+The Vril-ya comprise two sexes.
 The females are bigger and stronger than the men, relationships are consensual and the females take the initiative in romance.

-When the narrator describes human civilisation in what he regards as glowing terms, the Vril-ya are horrified, despising democracy as ‘government by the ignorant’, nation-states as repressive, all organised politics as conflict-ridden and capitalism as barbarous.
+When the narrator describes human civilisation in what he regards as glowing terms, he horrifies the Vril-ya.
+They despise democracy as ‘government by the ignorant’, and regard nation-states as repressive, all organised politics as conflict-ridden and capitalism as barbarous.

-The Vril-ya take it for granted that such savages as the narrator describes must one day be eliminated, though they take no pleasure in the thought.
-They explain how they have been forced to exterminate many inferior civilisations in their underground world, and they show the narrator Vril-powered weapons, such as city-destroying artillery shells, that are far in advance of human science.
+The Vril-ya take it for granted that they must one day eliminate the savages the narrator describes, though they take no pleasure in the thought.
+They explain how they have previously exterminated many inferior civilisations in their underground world, and they show the narrator Vril-powered weapons, such as city-destroying artillery shells, that are far in advance of human science.

-A Vril-ya child takes the narrator to cull the giant lizard which killed his engineer friend.
-To do this he proposes to use the narrator as a lure.
-When the narrator objects, the Vril-ya mind-controls him and makes him sit by the lake inhabited by the lizard.
-The lizard appears and the child disposes of it with a single blast from the child’s vril staff.
+A Vril-ya child takes the narrator to cull the giant lizard which menaced the narrator.
+To do this, he proposes to use the narrator as bait.
+When the narrator objects, the Vril-ya child mind-controls him and makes him sit by the lake inhabited by the lizard.
+The lizard appears, and the child disposes of it with a single blast from their vril staff.

 The narrator starts to sense that one of the Vril females, Zee, is falling in love with him.
 Feeling that this could lead to disaster, he asks Zee’s father what to do.
-Zee’s father says that Vril society will not condone a liaison between a Vril and a ‘savage’ and he will be murdered unless he dissuades Zee from pursuing him.
+Zee’s father says that Vril-ya society will not condone a liaison between a Vril-ya and a ‘savage’ and they will murder him unless he dissuades Zee from pursuing him.
 Leaving is not an option because the Vril-ya don’t want him to reveal their civilisation to the surface world.

-Though not attracted to Zee, the narrator does form romantic feelings for a younger ‘princess’ of the Vril-ya.
-He fantasises about becoming her consort, taking control of Vril society and reforming it to be more like the USA.
-He is swiftly disabused of these dreams by Zee, who tells him that any inkling of his attraction to the princess will sign his death warrant.
+Though not attracted to Zee, the narrator has romantic feelings for a younger ‘princess’ of the Vril-ya.
+He fantasises about becoming her consort, taking control of Vril-ya society and reforming it to be more like the USA.
+Zee swiftly disabuses him of these notions.
+She also tells him that any inkling of his attraction to the princess will sign his death warrant.
 She suggests that his only option is a platonic marriage to herself and exile in a remote underground area.
-The narrator rejects Zee’s plan.
+The narrator rejects her plan.

-The Vril-ya realise the narrator’s attraction to the young princess and resolve to destroy him.
-The narrator asks a sympathetic young Vril-ya to help him go back the way he came, but the Vril-ya tells him the passage was blocked long ago.
+The Vril-ya notice the narrator’s attraction to the young princess and resolve to kill him.
+The narrator asks a sympathetic young Vril-ya to help him go back the way he came, but the sympathiser tells him the Vril-ya blocked the passage long ago.

 Back in the USA, the narrator records a warning that in time the Vril-ya will leave their underground habitat and invade the surface of the Earth.
-As their technology is far in advance of our own, and their morality allows the genocide of inferior species, that invasion will result in the annihilation of mankind.
+As their technology is far superior to our own, and their morality allows the genocide of inferior species, that invasion will cause the extinction of the human species.

 The Coming Race: Analysis

 The characters in The Coming Race are extremely thin.
 The narrator is mostly a reader-surrogate and mouthpiece for the conventional views of the time.
-Zee, the female Vril-ya, is the only character who has any traits other than serenity.
+Zee, the narrator’s would-be lover, is the only Vril-ya character who has any traits other than serenity.

-The Coming Race is one of the first science-fiction novels, and that’s why it’s interesting, not for its literary qualities.
-Although tales of fantastical civilisations had been common for centuries, The Coming Race fused prototypical science-fiction to that genre.
+The Coming Race is one of the first science-fiction novels, and that, not its literary qualities, is why it’s interesting.
+Although tales of imaginary civilisations had been common for centuries, they had been fantasies.
+The Coming Race added science-fiction elements to that fantasy genre.